makersacademy/takeaway-challenge/README.md

 3. Get Twilio.
 Sign up for a free account [here](https://www.twilio.com/try-twilio), and tell it you're planning to use **SMS** for building **order notifications** in **Ruby**.
 It should then walk you through the setup process.
 Get a Twilio phone number [here](https://www.twilio.com/console/phone-numbers/search).
 It should all be free with the trial account.

 4. My code relies on a few environmental variables—they are TWILIO_ACCOUNT_SID, TWILIO_AUTH_TOKEN, MY_PHONE_NUMBER, TWILIO_PHONE_NUMBER.
 Make sure you set them before running the code.
-Your Twilio Account SID and Auth Tokens can be found [here](https://www.twilio.com/console/account/settings).
+Once you have a Twilio account, your SID and Auth Token can be found [here](https://www.twilio.com/console/account/settings).

 ## Usage